Daammon/AG-News-Classifier/README.md

 # AG-News-Classifier
-2 Versions for the AG News classifier using Bert and AWD-LSTM The AG News corpus consists of news articles from the AG’s corpus of news articles on the web pertaining to the 4 largest classes.
+2 Versions for the AG News classifier using Bert and AWD-LSTM:

+The AG News corpus consists of news articles from the AG’s corpus of news articles on the web pertaining to the 4 largest classes.
 The dataset contains 120,000 training examples for each class 7,500 examples for each class for testing.